 There are a number of things you need to consider when designing reports, all inter-related.
-One important thing that’s often overlooked is that your opinions, as the report designer/developer, don’t really matter.
-You won’t be using the report every day, it’s the consumers of the data that matter.
+One important thing that’s often overlooked is that your opinion, as the report designer/developer, is not that important.
+You won’t be using the report every day.
+Therefore it’s the consumers of the data that matter.
 One of the key skills is trying to find out what the report consumers actually want to see.
-Quite often you’ll find they don’t really know what they want to see, they’ll think they know but when it comes to it they actually only have half an idea.
-What questions is the report meant to answer?
+Quite often you’ll find they don’t really know what they want to see.
+Sometimes they will have an idea but it’s not easy to articulate.
+Plus it may not give the information they actually want.
+What questions should the report answer?

 Your job as the report designer is to make the report users life as easy as possible.
-If they want to know a metric ideally they’ll only have to click a button or two and the answer will be there.
+If they want to answer a business ideally will have that answer with minimal clicks.
 Generally you’ll find if they have to download data, put it into Excel and then manipulate it then usage of the report won’t be good.
-You’re actually creating work for the user where a report is meant to answer questions speed up processes.
+You’re actually creating work for the user, while a report should answer questions and speed up processes.

 To create a report you need to think about the following:

 The first thing you need to consider is the audience.
 You can’t decide on the type of report or the software to produce the report until you know who the audience is.
 The marketing department will want to see something different to the board.
-It’s likely the further down the chain of command the more detail and more flexibility will be required in the report, while board level reports are likely to be a dashboard showing trends, allowing simple comparisons and get a general feel for how things are performing.
+It’s likely the further down the chain of command the more detail and more flexibility they will want.
+Generally board level reports will be summaries showing trends, allowing simple comparisons and providing an overview.